Chicago Symphony Orchestra: Honors and awards

-The Chicago Symphony Orchestra was voted the best orchestra in the United States and the fifth best orchestra in the world by editors of the British classical music magazine Gramophone in November, 2008.
-The same was said by a panel of critics polled by the classical music website bachtrack in September, 2015.
+The Chicago Symphony Orchestra was voted the best orchestra in the United States and the fifth best orchestra in the world by editors of the British classical music magazine Gramophone in November 2008.
+The same was said by a panel of critics polled by the classical music website bachtrack in September 2015.

+In 2011, the Chicago Symphony Orchestra was inducted into the American Classical Music Hall of Fame.

 Grammy Awards

-Recordings by the Chicago Symphony Orchestra have earned sixty-four Grammy Awards from the Recording Academy.
+Recordings by the Chicago Symphony Orchestra and Chorus have earned sixty-five Grammy Awards from the Recording Academy.

-Riccardo Muti, music director, has won two Grammy Awards, both with the Chicago Symphony Orchestra and Chorus, for the recording of Verdi's Messa da Requiem on the CSO Resound label.
+Riccardo Muti, former music director, has won two Grammy Awards, both with the Chicago Symphony Orchestra and Chorus, for the recording of Verdi's Messa da Requiem on the CSO Resound label.
 Duain Wolfe, chorus director, has won two Grammy Awards for his collaboration with the Chorus, also for Verdi's Messa da Requiem on the CSO Resound label.

 Bernard Haitink, former principal conductor, has won two Grammy Awards, including one with the Chicago Symphony Orchestra for the recording of Shostakovich's Fourth Symphony on the CSO Resound label.

 Pierre Boulez, former conductor emeritus and principal guest conductor, won twenty-six Grammy Awards including eight with the Chicago Symphony Orchestra and Chorus.
 Boulez is the sixth all-time Grammy winner, behind Beyoncé (thirty-two), Sir Georg Solti (thirty-one), Quincy Jones (twenty-eight), Alison Krauss, and Chick Corea (twenty-seven each).
-Boulez also received the Academy's 2015 Lifetime Achievement Award.
+Boulez also received the academy's 2015 Lifetime Achievement Award.

-Sir Georg Solti, former music director and music director laureate, won thirty-one Grammy Awards—more than any other recording artist.
+Sir Georg Solti, former music director and music director laureate, won thirty-one Grammy Awards.
 He received seven awards in addition to his twenty-four awards with the Chicago Symphony Orchestra and Chorus.
 In addition, Sir Georg Solti and producer John Culshaw received the first NARAS Trustees' Award in 1967 for their "efforts, ingenuity, and artistic contributions" in connection with the first complete recording of Richard Wagner's Der Ring des Nibelungen with the Vienna Philharmonic.
-Solti also received the Academy's 1995 Lifetime Achievement Award.
+Solti also received the academy's 1995 Lifetime Achievement Award.

 Margaret Hillis, founder and longtime director of the Chicago Symphony Chorus, won nine Grammy Awards for her collaborations with the Orchestra and Chorus.